 On our last evening we pass through the grounds of the mosque close to our riad, there are a large number of blind folk who live within the grounds due to a donation given to the mosque

 The buildings in Fes may not be spectacular but the mosiac even in the toilets makes a great photo.
 This mosaic is on the internal courtyard of the medersa, which unlike the mosques does let sweaty tourists inside.

-	to the mosque years ago specifically for the blind.
+years ago specifically for the blind.
 When we give some money to one of them he takes us over to where the main group sit, get us to join hands and they all sing a blessing to us both.
 After this we head off to the main square to take in the madness of the food stalls, snake charmers and acrobats who gather after darkness falls.